HaedronResearch/TimeBars.jl/README.md

 The StructArrays.jl package gives us the ability to store a list of arrays that are associated with the fields of a given struct.
 While a `StructArray` looks like an array-of-structures (AOS) it does not store the array of structs, only the underlying component arrays (making it SOA underneath the hood).

 Using StructArrays.jl, not only do we get to keep our table in a particular structure without having to materialize that structure, we get to use whatever underlying storage format we want!
-Creating a method to work for a particular set of columns is as easy as :`fn(StructArray{<:MyCols})` or `fn(StructArray{<:MyAbstractCols})`.
+Creating a method to work for a particular set of columns is as easy as: `fn(StructArray{<:MyCols})` or `fn(StructArray{<:MyAbstractCols})`.

 This is in contrast to other tables where every table field would need to be included in the method, something like: `fn(OtherTable{a::Int, b::Float32, c<:AbstractString, ...})`.
 While this might give us the fully inferred dispatch we want, it is unwieldly and harder to maintain for certain applications.